In the first year, you'll tackle the basics of movement and voice, exploring singing, stage combat, self-tapes and voice

 Acting Skills 2

-This unit covers: Movement and Voice Studies; Improvisation and Creative Writing; Radio Techniques and Sight Reading.
-Developing further the practical approach to acting and performance skills introduced in Year 1, you will advance your creative and technical skills and focus on remote as well as live performer/audience relationships.
+This unit covers: Movement Studies; Applied Voice Skills and Self Tapes and Creative Writing.
+Developing further the practical approach to acting and performance skills introduced in year 1, you will advance your creative and technical skills and focus on remote as well as live performer/audience relationships.